Did you know you can now sign up for weekly-ish updates to our blog via email?

 newdata_channel <- data.frame(promo = factor(c("Bundle", "Bundle")), channel = factor(c("Email", "Park")), n = 1) predict(promo_channel_model_interactions, newdata_channel)

-The advantage for the hierarchical model in this case really comes from the ability to regularize the model more efficiently, and to be able to more easily interpret the coefficients.
-In more complex modeling challenges, hierarchical models really shine when there are more than one and/or nested grouping levels (hence “hierarchical”).
+The advantage for the multilevel model in this case really comes from the ability to regularize the model more efficiently, and to be able to more easily interpret the coefficients.
+In more complex modeling challenges, multilevel models really shine when there are more than one and/or nested grouping levels (hence “multilevel”).

 Let’s wrap up with a few take aways: